 - Certain Prostate Changes: Men with cells called high-grade prostatic intraepithelial neoplasia (PIN, or a collection of irregular cells within the prostate) may be at increased risk for prostate cancer.
 These prostate cells look abnormal under the microscope.
 PIN can be subdivided into different levels, based on the degree of cell atypia (abnormality).
 PIN was formerly classified as PIN 1, 2 or 3, in order of increasing cell irregularities.
 Today, PIN 1 is referred to as low grade PIN, and PIN 2 and PIN 3 are grouped together as high grade PIN.
 Only high-grade PIN has been shown to be a possible risk factor for prostate cancer.

 - Diet: Some studies suggest that men who eat a diet high in animal fat or meat may be at increased risk for prostate cancer.
 Men who eat a diet rich in fruits and vegetables may have a lower risk.
-See the MEAL Study for more information on how diet may impact risk.

 - Obesity: Men who are overweight may have a greater risk for developing a type of prostate cancer that is fast growing.